nordic-institute/X-Road/doc/Architecture/arc-cs_x-road_central_server_architecture.md

 The configuration download interface is a synchronous interface provided by the central server.
 It is used by configuration clients such as security servers and configuration proxies.

 The interface is described in more detail in \[[ARC-G](#Ref_ARC-G)\], \[[PR-GCONF](#Ref_PR-GCONF)\].

-### 3.3 Registration Web Service

-Registration Web Service component provides management service SOAP interface for authentication certificate registration requests from security servers.
-It validates the requests and calls the central server admin service API _authCertReg_ (Security Server authentication certificate registration) on behalf of the security servers.

-When deployed, the component depends on the global configuration (configuration client) and network access to the central server admin service API.

-The _authCertReg_ protocol is described in more detail in \[[PR-MSERV](#Ref_PR-MSERV)\].

 ## 4 Configuration Creation Workflow